CSS Display and Positioning

 position Property

-property defines how an element is positioned on the page.
+The position property defines how an element is positioned on the page.

 - static: Default position.